SumoLogic/sumologic-documentation/docs/dashboards-new/share-dashboards-outside-org.md

 ---
 id: share-dashboard-outside-org
+title: Share a dashboard outside your organization
+sidebar_label: Share a dashboard outside your org
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Share a dashboard outside your organization

 This page has information about sharing dashboards with users who do not have a Sumo Logic account.
 For information about sharing dashboards with other Sumo Logic users, see [Share a Dashboard](/docs/dashboards-new/share-dashboard-new).